• Home

 What to serve with this Beef & Ale Stew

-I like to eat this Slow Cooker Beef & Ale Stew with my Potato & Thyme Stacks, a baked potato or mashed potato.
+There are so many potato sides to serve with this Slow Cooker Beef & Ale Stew.
+My Potato & Thyme Stacks, a baked potato, parmentier potatoes or mashed potato would all be delicious.
 Or as I mentioned before, some bread is a great alternative to mop up all of that delicious gravy!

 Although the stew has carrots in it, I like to serve it with some additional vegetables too.
 My Roasted Parmesan Tenderstem Broccoli or Brussels Sprouts with Bacon & Garlic would be perfect.